randrew/phantomstyle/README.md

 ## Compatibility

-Test on Qt 5.9 and later, but should work on earlier versions as well.
+Tested on Qt 5.9 and later, but should work on earlier versions as well.
 Builds with MSVC (tested with 2017), GCC and clang.

 ## License

 LGPL 2.0.

+## TODO

+* Screenshots

+* Probably lots of bugs